-The Answer should contain a response to the allegations or arguments in the brief and should call attention to any errors in applicant's copy of the claims.
-Grounds of rejection not argued in the Examiner's Answer are usually treated as having been dropped, but may be considered by the Board if it desires to do so.
-The Examiner should treat affidavits, declarations or exhibits in accordance with Rule 195, reporting his conclusions only on those admitted.
-Any affidavits or declarations in the application swearing behind a patent should be clearly identified by the Examiner as being considered under either Rule 131 or 204.
-The distinction is important since the Board of Appeals will usually consider holdings on Rule 131 affidavits or declarations but not on Rule 204 affidavits or declarations.
+The answer should contain a response to the allegations or arguments in the brief and should call attention to any errors in applicant's copy of the claims.
+Grounds of rejection not argued in the examiner's answer are usually treated as having been dropped, but may be considered by the Board if it desires to do so.
+The examiner should treat affidavits, declarations or exhibits in accordance with rule 195, reporting his conclusions only on those admitted.
+Any affidavits or declarations in the application swearing behind a patent should be clearly identified by the examiner as being considered under either rule 131 or 204.
+The distinction is important since the Board of Appeals will usually consider holdings on rule 131 affidavits or declarations but not on rule 204 affidavits or declarations.

-If the Brief fails to respond to any or all grounds of rejection advanced by the Examiner, the Examiner should simply inform the Board of Appeals of this fact in his Answer and specify the particular claims affected.
-Since such lack of response to any ground of rejection will result in dismissal of the appeal as to the claims affected, the claims involved need not be treated further by the Examiner in his answer.
-A dismissal of the appeal will result if all the claims are involved and the Board concurs in the Examiner's conclusion.
+If the brief fails to respond to any or all grounds of rejection advanced by the examiner, he should follow the indicated procedure for handling such briefs set forth in § 1206.
+If the failure to respond appears intentional or is not corrected within the period allowed by the notice calling the defect to applicant's attention, the examiner should simply inform the Board of Appeals of this fact in his answer and specify the particular claims affected.
+Since such lack of response to any ground of rejection will result in dismissal of the appeal as to the claims affected, the claims involved need not be treated further by the examiner in his answer.
+A dismissal of the appeal will result if all the claims are involved and the Board concurs in the examiner's conclusion.

-Because of the practice of the Patent Office in entering amendments after final action under justifiable circumstances for purpose of appeal, many cases coming before the Board of Appeals for consideration contain claims which are not the claims treated in the Examiner's final rejection.
+Because of the practice of the Patent Office in entering amendments after final action under justifiable circumstances for purpose of appeal, many cases coming before the Board of Appeals for consideration contain claims which are not the claims treated in the examiner's final rejection.
 They are either entirely new claims or amended versions of the finally rejected claims, or both.
-The new claims or finally rejected claims as amended frequently contain limitations not in the claims treated in the final rejection and the arguments in the applicant's brief are directed to the new claims Under such circumstances the mere reference in the Examiner's Answer to the final rejection for a statement of his position would leave the Board, insofar as the new claims are concerned, with an uncrystallized issue and without the benefit of the Examiner's view, which complicates the task of rendering a decision.
+The new claims or finally rejected claims as amended frequently contain limitations not in the claims treated in the final rejection and the arguments in the applicant's brief are directed to the new claims.
+Under such circumstances the mere reference in the examiner's answer to the final rejection for a statement of his position would leave the Board, insofar as the new claims are concerned, with an uncrystallized issue and without the benefit of the examiner's view, which complicates the task of rendering a decision.

-It also frequently happens that an Examiner will state his position in the Answer in a manner that represents a shift from the position stated in the final rejection without indicating that the last stated position supersedes the former.
-Such a situation confuses the issue and likewise poses difficulties for the Board since it is not clear exactly what the Examiner's ultimate position is by taking the following steps:
+It also frequently happens that an examiner will state his position in the answer in a manner that represents a shift from the position stated in the final rejection without indicating that the last stated position supersedes the former.
+Such a situation confuses the issue and likewise poses difficulties for the Board since it is not clear exactly what the examiner's ultimate position is.

-In view of the complete and thorough development of the issues at the time of final rejection it is possible to save time in preparing the Examiner's Answer required by Rule 193
+In view of the complete and thorough development of the issues at the time of final rejection it is possible to save time in preparing the examiner's answer required by rule 193 by taking the following steps: